LOADING ...

 DANClNG IN THE

-When the snow-fields and the stream beds crawl to the waterfall and river,
+When the snow-fields thaw and the beds crawl to the waterfall and river,

-I'll turn my to the bright green space of the mother, my life-giver.
+I'll turn my face to the bright space of the mother, my life-giver.

-No man has a ring of jade like green corn in the husk.
+No man has made a ring of like green corn in the husk.

-No man could own a turquoise stone as deep as the dusk.
+No man could own a turquoise as deep blue as the dusk.

-So come away from your working day and and let your head go,
+So come away from working day and laugh and let your head go,

-And bring along an old-time song for in the meadow.
+And along an old-time song for dancing in the meadow.

-your bedside for a moonlight ride where the midnight air is warmer.
+Leave your bedside for a moonlight where the midnight air is warmer.

-We'll sing for the and the cottontail who still escapes the farmer.
+We'll sing for the quail and the cottontail who still the farmer.

-Deep plum thickets and bramble where the quiet creatures hide
+Deep plum thickets and bramble bushes where the quiet hide

-Are part of me, a mystery which I accept pride.
+Are part of me, a which I accept with pride.

 If I must stay and lay all day like a hare in hedgerow,

-When the hunter's gone, it's all long, for dancing in the meadow.
+When the hunter's gone, it's all night long, for in the meadow.

-When the summer's over and come October when the air is crisper,
+When the summer's over and come when the evening air is crisper,

-In the mist and smoke by the twisted oak, I'll listen to the whisper.
+In the mist and smoke by the twisted oak, listen to the branches whisper.

-dancers reel, the furrowed field must yield and quickly turn.
+Barn dancers reel, the furrowed must yield and quickly turn.

-Harvest gone, the song is one we now must learn.
+Harvest gone, the hoot-owl is one we now must learn.

-When the pass and the hourglass has all too quickly shattered,
+the seasons pass and the hourglass has all too quickly shattered,

-You'll lay me low beneath the and wonder if I mattered.
+You'll lay me low the snow and wonder if I mattered.

-Late in the night, your hair gone white surely stand on end.
+Late in the night, your hair white will surely stand on end.

 You'll hear me sing, my banjo ring, the voice of old friend.